Editorial Note: We earn a commission on partner links on Forbes Advisor. Commissions do not affect the opinions or ratings of our editors.

 How much to save for a house

-You might know you need to save enough for a down payment, but it takes more money than that to complete the home buying process.
-Also, after you buy, you need to furnish your new home and track potential repairs.
+You may know you need to save enough for a down payment, but it takes more money than that to get through the home buying process.
+Also, after buying, you need to furnish your new home and track potential repairs.

-Here are six things to prepare to save for a home:
+Here are six things to prepare for when saving for a home:

 - Advance payment